4d/docs/website/translated_docs/fr/Debugging/debugging-remote.md

 L'attachement du débogueur dans ce cas nécessite que :

-* le débogueur attaché soit détaché du client 4D distant à l'aide de la commande de menu **Detach remote debugger** ou du serveur à l'aide de la commande **Detach debugger**
+* the attached debugger is detached from the server or from the remote 4D client using respectively the **Detach debugger** or **Detach remote debugger** menu command,
-* la session du client distant 4D associée soit fermée
+* the attached remote 4D client session is closed.